ElaDiDu/readable-ds-lua/README.md

-# Explaining some of dark souls' AI functions
+# Explaining some of dark souls' AI

-First of all, how to read the AI in general:
+## First of all, how to read the AI in general:

 - The Goal.Intiliaze function is executed when the AI is created.
 - The Goal.Activate function is executed when the AI has no sub-goals, or in other words, when the AI has nothing to do (usually after after finishing an attack, or after making some distance).